I recently had to admit this: I'm torn between two identities.

 In another, I'm moving from meeting to meeting on multiple projects.
 One-on-ones with my team, design reviews, and operations meetings pile onto my day.
 I might sneak in responses to the emails clogging my inbox and Slack.
 It's a push to energize the team and work toward shipping product, but I still love it.
 I’m not a micromanager and am mindful not to hover over my team while they work.
 Still, if I’m not doing enough hands-on design, impostor syndrome starts to creep in.
 I want to get my hands dirty now and then!

 So how do I find a balance?
-Here's what I've learned from designing products and teams for more than ten years.

 Try to do less.

 It's not a new idea.
 When you're pulled in all directions, you'll experience cognitive overload.
 If you’re spread too thin, everything takes a hit.
 The quality of your design diminishes along with your ability to be a good manager.
 Your relationships can suffer at work and at home.

 “In my own experience, the tension is between growing into a leader vs knowing where I've traditionally provided value.
 That tension then causes the pressure of overworking/doing too many things.”

 Context switching is inevitable.
 To save time for meaningful work, hang the do not disturb sign by time blocking your day for deep work.
 Color code these blocks so you can see where you’re spending time at a glance.
 Time tracking/blocking apps also help a ton since they’re specifically built to help people understand how their time is spent.